benyanke/GrandOrguePi/README.md

 ------------
 * The initial prep process can take 10-20 minutes, and the compiling process itself can take an hour or more.
 * This has been tested on the Raspberry Pi 3.
 No tests on the slower Pi 2 and 1 have been done at this time.
 * The only midi interface I own ([LINK] (http://amzn.to/1TanhaX)) worked perfectly as soon as I plugged in.
-YMMV with other interfaces
+YMMV with other interfaces.
 * The built in Raspberry Pi sound card is not very high quality.
 I highly suggest getting a higher quality one if you plan to use this in public.